I am tempted to review A Broken Thing: Poets on the Line, with a single line.

 If the shells still hear the sea though they are in pieces, a single line might do.

 *Quotes, in order of appearance, are from the following essayists in A Broken Thing: Kazim Ali, Marianne Boruch, Cynthia Hogue, Christine Hume, John O. Espinoza, Gabriel Gudding, Ibid, Cynthia Hogue.
 This is a reprint of a review of A Broken Thing: Poets on the Line, first published at Englewood Review of Books.

 Post by L.L.
 Barkat.
-Visit L.L. at Seedlings in Stone, for more on writing, poetry, art and life.
+Visit L.L. at Emily D. Tea Traveler, for more on writing, poetry, and life.